makeworld-the-better-one/fmrl/spec.md

 ## HTTP API

 The only officially defined API for fmrl is the one defined in this document, that operates over HTTP.
+Servers and clients MUST support it to work within the fmrl ecosystem.
+Some parts of the API are optional, and this is noted for those sections.

 Servers and clients MUST support HTTP/1.1, and MAY support later versions such as HTTP/2 or HTTP/3.

 Clients MUST support HTTP and HTTPS, supporting at least TLS 1.2.
+Servers MUST support TLS 1.2 at least.
 Servers SHOULD only serve HTTPS, but serving unsecure HTTP is allowed.

 Clients SHOULD try HTTPS first, then HTTP if it fails, to prevent downgrade attacks.

-Servers MUST support all the GET API calls listed below.

 Clients MUST NOT send request URLs longer than 2048 bytes.
 Servers MAY support URLs longer than this, and shouldn't need to add code that discriminates against longer URLs.